JosepTrota/Oh-so-tidy/README.md

 ***

-I know, I know, it is small, and the title and this readme so far are not looking very employable... *but*
+> I know, I know, it is small, and the title and this readme so far are not looking very employable... *but*

-I'm planning to order ALL my repos and github files sometime this week (wish me luck)
+> I'm planning to order ALL my repos and github files sometime this week (wish me luck)

+***
+***

+In this repo you can find the code used to **merge** some messy data together and **clean it** afterwards.

+We used the health for all data, that was spread through 4 files of different type and format, and also used some self searched data about pollution levels in Paris.

+This was so far back in time that doesn't seem to be hard anymore, but at the time it was a challenge.

+***
 ***

 God knows github is not very beginner friendly.
 Maybe I can give it utility points though.